jadijadi/lpic1book/content/1023_manage_shared_libraries.md

   [...]
 ```

-💀 There is a *hack* here: *you can run any linux executable even if its exeutable bit is not set!* just run it using `ld-linux` as we did a few lines above!
+💀 There is a *hack* here: *You can run any linux executable even if its executable bit is not set!* just run it using `ld-linux` as we did a few lines above!